nanoporetech/pipeline-structural-variation/README.md

 ### Overview

+`pipeline-structural-variation` is a pipeline for calling structural variations for whole genome sequencing Oxford Nanopore data.
+It accepts FASTQ files and outputs aligned reads and filtered SV calls.

 ### Features
 The pipeline performs the following steps:
 - Maps reads using minimap2
 - Produces QC report using NanoPlot